Yoga for Health

 - In a 2011 study, also funded by NCCAM, researchers compared yoga with conventional stretching exercises or a self-care book in 228 adults with chronic low-back pain.
 The results showed that both yoga and stretching were more effective than a self-care book for improving function and reducing symptoms due to chronic low-back pain.

-- Conclusions from another 2011 study of 313 adults with chronic or recurring low-back pain suggested that practicing yoga for 12 weeks resulted in better function than usual medical care.
+- Conclusions from another 2011 study of 313 adults with chronic or recurring low-back pain suggested that 12 weekly yoga classes resulted in better function than usual medical care.

 However, studies show that certain health conditions may not benefit from yoga.

 - A 2011 systematic review of clinical studies suggests that there is no sound evidence that yoga improves asthma.

 - A 2011 review of the literature reports that few published studies have looked at yoga and arthritis, and of those that have, results are inconclusive.
 The two main types of arthritis—osteoarthritis and rheumatoid arthritis—are different conditions, and the effects of yoga may not be the same for each.
 In addition, the reviewers suggested that even if a study showed that yoga helped osteoarthritic finger joints, it may not help osteoarthritic knee joints.

 Scientific Results of Yoga for Health and Well-Being Video

 [16min 37sec; also viewable as 3 separate chapters]